Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: OMITTED PROOFS FOR SECTION

-When the goal is to identify the optimal arm under misspecifications, i.e., by choosing $\epsilon = \Delta_{\min}$, one can apply \cref{alg:doubling_fixed_confidence} together with \cref{alg:subroutine_fixed_confidence_mis_gen} as the subroutine.
-This will work since \cref{alg:subroutine_fixed_confidence_mis_gen} guarantees to output a subset of arms $\widehat \cS_{n+1}$ with optimality gap $<\Delta_{\min}$ when $n \geq \log_2(2/\Delta_{\min})$.
+When the goal is to identify the optimal arm under misspecification, i.e., by choosing $\epsilon = \Delta_{\min}$, one can apply \cref{alg:doubling_fixed_confidence} together with \cref{alg:subroutine_fixed_confidence_mis_gen} as the subroutine (thus removing the $1/\epsilon^2$ term in sample complexity).
+This combination works since, with appropriate choice of $B$, \cref{alg:subroutine_fixed_confidence_mis_gen} is guaranteed to output a subset of arms $\widehat \cS_{n+1}$ with optimality gap $<\Delta_{\min}$ when $n \geq \log_2(2/\Delta_{\min})$.
 This implies that $\widehat \cS = \curly*{z_\star}$ and thus the one can reuse the selection rule of \cref{alg:doubling_fixed_confidence} by recommending arms contained in the singleton set.
-Note that we will then be able to work with the general transductive linear bandit setting in this case, i.e., we don't require $\cZ \subseteq \cX$ anymore.
+Note that we can work with the general transductive linear bandit setting in this case, i.e., we don't require $\cZ \subseteq \cX$ anymore.